cockpit-project/cockpituous/ansible/psi/README.md

 Access
 ------
-Sign into the OpenShift web console on https://api.rhos-01.prod.psi.rdu2.redhat.com with domain "redhat.com", your RedHat user name, and your PIN+TAN.
+Sign into the OpenShift web console on https://api.rhos-01.prod.psi.rdu2.redhat.com with the usual "Red Hat Employment SSO" method.
 You need to be in the [front-door-ci group](https://rover.redhat.com/groups/group/front-door-ci) for this.

 The only change that was, and currently needs to be done manually is to add SSH, HTTP, and ICMP to the "default" security group.
 This step may be automated in the future.

 Automation setup
 ----------------

 You need to install the OpenStack SDK, either with `sudo dnf install python3-openstacksdk` (on Fedora), or `pip install openstacksdk`.
-If you run on Fedora 38, you also need to install the `ansible-collections-openstack` package (see [bz#2218141](https://bugzilla.redhat.com/show_bug.cgi?id=2218141)).

 After that, you need to set up `~/.config/openstack/clouds.yml`.
 If you don't already have one, copy or symlink [clouds.yml](./clouds.yml), otherwise merge it with your existing one.
 You need to create a file `~/.config/openstack/secure.yaml` for your credentials, see the comment in [clouds.yml](./clouds.yml) for how to do that.